Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Silence bias in audio-video datasets

 The results are shown in Table~\ref{tab:fakeavceleb_trimmed}.
 First, we observe that the audio-based RawNet2 is the top performing method.
-Moreover, we see that the silence classifier is better than two other approaches: MDS and AVAD.
-The relatively worse performance of AVAD indicates that this method dose not latch on the silence information.
+Moreover, we see that the leading silence classifier is generally better than the two other approaches: MDS and AVAD.
+The relatively stable performance of AVAD indicates that this method dose not latch on the silence information.

-In terms of the impact of the leading silence, we see that when removing this information by trimming, the methods are affected differently.
+In terms of the impact of the leading silence, we observe that removing it through trimming affects methods differently.
 As expected, the silence classifier is affected the most and its performance drops down to random chance on the trimmed data.
 RawNet2 is not as affected on the FakeAVCeleb, presumably because there is still enough information throughout the signal, but it suffers a larger hit on the more challenging AV-DeepFake1M, which has only partially-manipulated samples.
 MDS is affected by the leading silence bias on both FakeAVCeleb and AV-Deepfake1M, though significantly stronger on AV-Deepfake1M.
 AVAD is the most robust method, since this approach does not explicitly model the silence information.
 Finally, we notice that the RawNet2 audio-only method is best even on the trimmed settings.
 This is noteworthy since it is the first time an audio-only method has been applied to these datasets.
-This suggests that the audio information is an important source of information that is often overlooked by prior work.
-[1]{ {$\downarrow$ #1$\%$}} [1]{ {$\cong$ #1$\%$}}
+This suggests that the audio stream is an important source of information that is often overlooked by prior work.
+[1]{ {$\downdownarrows$ #1}} [1]{ {$\downarrow$ #1}} [1]{ {$\cong$ #1}}